 The Higher Education Archive Programme (#HEAP) is part of The National Archives’ continuing programme of engagement and sector support with particular archival constituencies.
 Research underpins the programme (including a series of research papers), building on a foundation of engagement and mapping work.
 It is a mixture of strategic and practical work encompassing activity across The National Archives and the wider sector including guidance and training, pilot projects and advocacy.

 One strand of the programme involves facilitating the popular network meetings following feedback from the successful roundtable meeting held at The National Archives in 2014.
-The regular network meetings are open to all those working in university archives, libraries and special collections and cover a wide range of topics from Archive Service Accreditation to embedding archives in Higher Education teaching and wider research on Higher Education Collecting Drivers.
-Further events are planned on open source software; Research Data Management and internal advocacy.
+The regular network meetings are open to all those working in university archives, libraries and special collections.
+They cover a wide range of topics from Archive Service Accreditation to embedding archives in Higher Education teaching, and wider research on Higher Education Collecting Drivers.
+Further events are planned on Research Data Management, funding and funders, and collections at risk.

 The report was jointly funded by Research Libraries UK and The National Archives as part of the commitment to work together on matters of shared interest to the archive and research library sectors, to improve understanding, share good practice and to help institutions develop, and produced by Caroline Williams, Independent Archival Consultant.

 The action plan for the programme has been designed in consultation with a steering group involving participants from across the HE sector.
 The steering group will help us to further shape our offer for higher education archives, and ensure we achieve some tangible results.
 The programme was developed through a co-design process with higher education archivists, where we jointly identified key risks and opportunities and actions in response.
 The programme draws on the successful methodology of our development programme for local authority archives – but re-purposed to suit archives within a higher education setting.